crystilonz/tumour_deep_learning/presentation/presentation_script.md

 1. How effectively can a model that utilises deep representations of whole slide images presented in the Histomorphological Phenotype Learning (HPL) methodology classify cancerous WSIs to the correct cancer type?

-This question deals with classification of the cancer histological slide.
+This question deals with classification of the cancer histopathological slide.
 We want to classify these slides to the correct type of cancer.

 2. How can tile-level annotations be generated, and can these annotations be used to train a model that produces descriptive captions for lung cancer tiles?

-This question covers building a model that can describe a tile or a view of lung cancer histological slide.
+This question covers building a model that can describe a tile or a view of lung cancer histopathological slide.
 The input to the model is basically an image of lung cancer tissue, and the expected output is a short text, describing what is in the image.

 Before we move on to the more in-depth topics on the project, I think the introduction of HPL is appropriate.